Transform (consulting firm): Growth and Diversification

 In February 2008, Dale J. Boylston joined Transform as Managing Partner of Healthcare resulting in the formation of Transform Healthcare LLC.
 A noted and published healthcare strategist, former Greystone.Net Executive and Ernst & Young Partner, Mr. Boylston focused the practice on "re-defining the Healthcare Experience" for hospitals and health systems across the country.
 In December 2008, Transform was awarded two contracts by Lancaster General Hospital to help formulate its healthcare experience strategy and develop a new internet for the health system's cardiovascular service line.

 In mid-2008, Transform's government practice - DifEQ Consulting - applied for a Mission Oriented Business Integrated Services (MOBIS) Schedule by the U.S. General Services Administration.
 On February 1, 2009, the U.S. General Services Administration awarded Transform an approved GSA MOBIS Schedule, Contract Award Number GS-10F-0075V.
 This contract award included Consulting Services (SIN 874-1), Facilitation Services (SIN 874-2), Acquisition Management Support Services (SIN 874-6), and Program and Project Management Services (SIN 874-7).

+Departure of founders 2010

 In August 2010, Transform announced the departure of Founder, Partner & CFO Darren Heil.
-Mr. Heil currently serves the company as a Senior Advisor.
+Mr. Heil went on to serve the company as a Senior Advisor.
 In November 2010, Dale Boylston - Managing Partner of Transform's Healthcare practice - joined Connect Healthcare as Executive Vice President.
 In October 2011, Chris Burger - Founder and Managing Partner of Transform - joined Accenture as an Executive in its Communications, Media & Technology business within Aerospace & Defense.